 Once Covid-19 hit the scene in 2020, TLC faced an additional challenge with space considerations in that they didn’t have enough room to merchandise.
 This next phase will require health and safety considerations but also provide an area to display more product and different kinds of products.
 TLC came up with a creative concept to have a merchandising counter with sloped glass and strong lighting to match the original store design.
 The new counter will facilitate putting in a chiller to showcase all of their edibles, beverages, and some of the concentrates that do better with refrigeration.

 When asked how he came to select Greenline, Scott Treasure said he attended all the Alberta cannabis trade shows at the time.
-It was his responsibility to find a cannabis POS system, and this is where he met Calvin Ho, COO of Greenline, to discuss compliance regulations, requirements, and system reports.
+It was his responsibility to find a cannabis POS system, and this is where he met the Greenline team to discuss compliance regulations, requirements, and system reports.

 The AGLC federal compliance report for Alberta is similar to what the AGCO in Ontario requires for their jurisdiction – a line-by-line breakdown of individual cannabis SKUs provided by the wholesaler.
 Inventory change reasons are divided into “Quantity additions” and “Quantity reductions”, all of which your POS should track.

 Scott said, “The compliance reporting was always a big piece for us and it was imperative for your (Greenline’s) ability to handle that component really well for my guys from the very beginning.”
 Although we had a competent manager in place, he was less technologically savvy in terms of reporting, so it was going to be a problem for him if we weren’t able to sort that out.
 So that was something that really worked well for us from the beginning, and we saw it as a real benefit in going with Greenline ever since.”